It was September 23rd, just days after the vote on Scottish independence and I was surrounded by people wearing “Motörhead, England” t-shirts.

-Some bands, without naming names, getting like keyboard players or second guitarists that can sing, a bit like the frontman.
+Some bands, without naming names, get in keyboard players or second guitarists that can sing a bit like the frontman, to back him.
 Did you never consider that?

 No. Nobody played bass like me and nobody sings like me.
 Nobody wants to, you know.

 People were also saying that there were more solos to give you a break, a drum solo and-

 No. The reason that the solos came so close to each other was that we only had 40 fucking minutes to play.
 So, I mean, I think we cut out the guitar solo, didn’t we?
 I’m sure we just had a drum solo and we gave the drum solo to Mikkey because he’s good enough to-

 Well, he always had a drum solo didn’t he?

 Yeah, well, you know, he’s always good enough to do it.
 We never gave Phil Taylor a drum solo or Pete Gill, but with Mikkey you just have to own up, he’s that good.